 Q6: Can I use a Grant for participation or attendance at professional meetings?

-A: Yes, but be sure to book your hotel early so that you can take advantage of the conference rates.
+A: Yes, but after receiving approval for this as your Marshall project, be sure to book your hotel early so that you can take advantage of the conference rates.
 Only reasonable expenses for lodging and travel will be covered.

 Q7: Can I use a Grant for purchase of equipment, computers, or software?

 A: Yes, but you need to explain how the equipment is essential to accomplishing your academic goals.
 Normally, policies on college-purchases of equipment apply.
 Equipment, computers, or software remain the property of the college.